How to get help with LEO

 This is the cut-off date that the assignment will be accessible to students.
 If the 'enable' check box under 'Cut-off date' is selected, the due date will appear in the calendar as a unit event.

 The options available to you are 'File submission', 'Online audio recording', 'Online text' or 'Mahara portfolio.

 NOTE: While it is possible to select more than one option for a single assignment, this may cause confusion for students and will increase complexity and workload for assessors.
 The options available under 'Submission types

 1. File submission

-Deselct 'File submissions' and select 'Online text'.
+Deselect 'File submissions' and select 'Online text'.
 If enabled, students are able to type text directly into the editor field for submission.
-This is only suitable for short submissions In general it is prefeable to require students to compose their submissions in Word, and attach them as a File submission.
+This is only suitable for short submissions In general it is preferable to require students to compose their submissions in Word, and attach them as a File submission.

 2. Online audio recording

 Allows students to record audio from within LEO for submission.